The Chief Operating Officer Job Description for Scaling Fintech Firms

 Our database provides immediate access to talent that is not active on traditional job boards, representing 70% of the elite candidate market.

-Best practice involves a multi-stage interview process including a 90-day strategic plan presentation.
+Best practice involves a multi-stage interview process, including a 90-day strategic plan presentation.

 This rigorous assessment ensures the finalist possesses the vision to manage operational scaling within the first 12 weeks of their tenure.